MicahSphelele/phonecodepicker/README.md

 <p align="center">
   <img src="https://github.com/MicahSphelele/android-utils/blob/master/pics/android_logo.png" width="100" height="100">
 </p>

-An open source  android libraries that is compatible with Java and Kotlin
+An open source android library that is compatible with Java and Kotlin

 Phone code picker is a simple and easy to use picker, which makes it easier to select and search for a country code for a mobile number.
 The library is supports API level 17 and up.
 The reason I wrote this library was for me to add a few new features and also implement a `RecyclerView` instead of `ListView`.
 The developement of this library was inspired by  [**Joielechong**](https://github.com/joielechong/)